LIVING TRUSTS ATTORNEY IN NEW YORK

-Irrevocable Trust: Whereas the irrevocable trust keeps your assets secure from creditors, it also makes the assets inaccessible to the original owner, as they are no longer his property.
-Furthermore, the beneficiaries and trustee cannot touch the designated assets until the grantor’s death.
+Irrevocable Trust: Where’s the irrevocable trust keeps your assets secure from creditors, it also makes the assets inaccessible to the original owner, ads they are no longer his property.
+Furthermore, the beneficiaries and trustee cannot touch the designated assets until the grantors death.
 This is a document only used when individuals are certain they wish to part with large portions of their estate, as irrevocable trusts cannot be edited further upon signing.
 Depending on your situation, though, you may be more inclined to put your assets into an irrevocable living trust or split them between the two.

 Contact Our Living Trusts Lawyers Today!

 Only an experienced living trust attorney in New York City can help you understand the different types of living trusts and its benefits.
-If you are interested in creating a revocable or irrevocable living trust, contact The Law Office of Inna Fershteyn and Associates, P.C. today.
+If you are an interested in creating a revocable or irrevocable living trust, contact The Law Office Of Inna Fershteyn and Associates, P.C today.
 We will help you draft a living trust that is right for you.

 Call (718) 333-2394 now to discuss your estate goals with a reputable estate planning attorney.